Back to all posts

 • Lack of accountability.
 A resource plan makes individuals responsible for resources, which ensures things are done the way they should be.

-Challenges in resource planning
+9 reasons to invest in resource planning

 As with most things in business – if you can't be proactive, you get stuck being reactive.
 And that's never the best approach.

+There are a lot of problems that result from poor resource planning, or that make effective resource planning really difficult.
 But just because it’s difficult doesn’t mean you shouldn’t do it.
 In fact, it means it is even more important.

 Transparency is essential for effective resource management.
-You need to know who's available, what their skills are, if they're earmarked for other projects, whether they're operating at capacity or have bandwidth for more work.
+You need to know who's available, what their skills are, if they're earmarked for other projects, and whether they're operating at capacity or have bandwidth for more work.
 Without this information at your fingertips, your project plans are a shot in the dark.
-This can mean last minute changes to your best laid plans.
+This can mean last-minute changes to your best laid plans.
 And that undermines your ability to deliver desired project outcomes.

 "We don't match people with the right skills to the right projects."

-"Our agency is not getting the best out of our people."
+"We're not getting the best out of our people."

 "We're allocating people to projects on an ad hoc basis."